Skip to content

 East Midlands Oral History Archive

-EMOHA has a catalogue of VE day memories audio recordings that can be heard on their website.
+EMOHA has a catalogue of VE Day audio recordings, from people across the East Midlands that can be heard on their website.

 Gallery